 If paying off debt quickly is something you want to do (or retire early or whatever goal you’re trying to reach), you absolutely could take some extreme action like this commenter sarcastically suggested.
 And it is helpful to read these stories because they give you ideas about how you can reach your goals.

-You can look at the stories of people who are doing exactly these kind of things in order to get ahead.
+You can look at the stories of people who are doing exactly these kinds of things in order to get ahead.
 Take Daniel Norris, a pitcher in the Major Leagues.
-ESPN ran an article about him in which it detailed his story of living in a van off $800 per month, even though he had just signed a $2 million contract.
-Former NFL player Ryan Broyles lives off $60,000 per year, even though he made millions.
+ESPN ran an article about him in which it detailed his story of living in a van on $800 per month, even though he had just signed a $2 million contract.
+Former NFL player Ryan Broyles lives on $60,000 per year, even though he made millions.
 And don’t forget bloggers like the folks over at Millennial Revolution, who chose not to buy a house like a normal person, but instead, kept their money invested.